poseidon-framework/poseidon-framework.github.io/janno_details.md

 In case of multiple libraries: merge.

-The `Source_Tissue` column: skeletal/tissue/source elements, specific bone name should be reported with an underscore (e.g. bone_phalanx), multiple values separated by ; in case of multiple libraries
+The `Source_Tissue` column documents the skeletal, soft tissue or other elements from which source material for DNA library preparation have been extracted.
+If multiple libraries have been taken from different elements, these can be listed separated by `;`.
+Specific bone names should be reported with an underscore (e.g. bone_phalanx, tooth_molar).

-The `No_of_Libraries` column: number of libraries
+The `No_of_Libraries` column holds a simple integer value of the number of libraries that have been prepared for an individual.

-The `Data_Type` column:	specifics of data generation method, multiple values separated by ;

-The `UDG` column: ploidy of the genotypes
+The `Data_Type` column specifies the general pre-sequencing preparation methods that have been applied to the library.
+This field can hold one of four different values, but also multiple of these separated by `;` if different methods have been applied.

+- `Shotgun`:
+- `1240K`:
+- `OtherCapture`:
+- `ReferenceGenome`:

+The `UDG` column documents if the libraries for the respective individual went through UDG (USER enzyme) treatment.
+This lab protocol step removes molecular damage in the form of deaminated cytosines characteristic of ancient DNA.

+- `minus`: A protocol without UDG treatment (e.g. [Aaron/Neumann/Brandt et al. 2020a](https://dx.doi.org/10.17504/protocols.io.bakricv6))
+- `half`: A protocol with UDG-half treatment (e.g. [Aaron/Neumann/Brandt et al. 2020b](https://dx.doi.org/10.17504/protocols.io.bmh6k39e))
+- `plus`: A protocol with UDG-full treatment (e.g. [Aaron/Neumann/Brandt et al. 2020c](https://dx.doi.org/10.17504/protocols.io.bqbpmsmn))
+- `mixed`: Multiple later merged libraries went through different UDG treatment approaches

 The `Library_Built` column: “ds” for double stranded, “ss” for single stranded, “mixed” in case multiple libraries with different protocols were merged

+- `ds`:
+- `ss`:
+- `other`:

 The `Genotype_Ploidy` column: ploidy of the genotypes

+- `diploid`:
+- `haploid`:

 ## Data yield